Best Male Enhancement Pills

 How do male enhancement pills work?

-In many cases, the companies creating these formulations use ingredient doses that are well below what clinical research suggests could be effective.
+In many cases, the companies creating these formulations use ingredient doses that are below what clinical research suggests could be effective.
 And very little of that research has been repeated in enough studies to reach statistical or clinical significance.
-The general idea behind male enhancement formulas is that combining multiple ingredients can increase the odds of success by working on slightly different potential problems (i.e., hypogonadism, performance anxiety, and circulation issues).
+The general idea behind male enhancement formulas is that combining multiple ingredients can increase the odds of success by working on slightly different potential problems (e.g., hypogonadism, performance anxiety, and circulation issues).

 Leading Edge Health — the parent company behind VigRX, Semenax, ExtenZe, and Volume Pills — has conducted small-scale double-blind, placebo-controlled studies for a few of its products, including Semenax and VigRX Plus.
 These illustrate successes in participant groups smaller than 100 men.
 This is certainly hopeful, though not enough to be considered definitive.